Reposting well-performing or well-loved content is so easy here in Post Planner! 👌

 Recycling is re-using already posted content to repost it on another date and time depending on the number of posts there are in the queue.

-In the Post Planner app you can see and select the recycle button ♻️ on POSTS>PLANNED.
+In the Post Planner app you can see and select the recycle button ♻️ on PUBLISHING > PLANNED.

 You can also see and toggle the recycle button ♻️ while creating a post using the post composer.